 Upkeep Of The Black Locust Tree

 The main priorities when establishing these young trees are to protect them from deer and weeds.
-They grow so fast that usually after defending them for a couple of years is enough.
-It is recommended when preparing the build site to exercise weed control either by herbicides or tillage.
-Some additional weed control will be needed after planting.
+They grow so fast that usually, after defending them for a couple of years, is enough.
+It is recommended when preparing the building site to exercise weed control either by herbicides or tillage.
+After planting, you will need some additional weed control.

 Two main insect culprits can inflict damage to the Black Locust -